komali2/blog/content/posts/bootcamp-job-search.md

-If you absolutely must maintain a part time job to fend for yourself, I advise still sticking to the above mentioned percentage breakdowns of tasks, and fill all available time with jobsearch activities.
+If you absolutely must maintain a part time job to fend for yourself, I advise still sticking to the above mentioned percentage breakdowns of tasks, and fill all available time with job search activities.
 This will be monumentally difficult and you'll probably have a harder time than anybody in your cohort in finding a job.

 ## The Personal Project
 Working on projects should take 30% of your job searching time.

-Your job, when you do get one, will be to make applications for a company that either directly makes money for that company, or adds value somehow.
+Your job, when you do get one, will be to make applications for a company that either directly makes money for that company or somehow adds value.
 Thus, one of the most important things you can demonstrate to prospective employers is that you are capable *today* of developing applications that make money or add value.